Residence-Hall Policies and Procedures

 Residence hall staff may enter a student's room or suite for any reason allowed by law, and for the following reasons: cleaning, maintenance and repairs; ensuring compliance with health and safety regulations; and in the event of an emergency.
 For more information please see the Terms and Conditions of the housing contract.

-Room changes also cannot be processed at mid-year, during finals or winter break.
+Room changes also cannot be processed at mid-year, during finals, or winter break.

 Students who want to live together should list each other as roommates on their residence-hall applications, using full names and SIDs.
 They should also make matching lists of housing and environmental preferences.
-The Assignments Office will make every effort to match mutually requested roommates, as spaces allow - matches are not guaranteed.
+The Cal Housing Assignments Office will make every effort to match mutually requested roommates, as spaces allow - matches are not guaranteed.

 As of August 2016: